The HDL LDL Ratio - The Benchmark for Preventing Heart Disease

 The ratio would be: 3

-The chart below will tell you what levels are considered good.
+The chart below will tell you what HDL level is considered good.
 The HDL LDL ratio in the above example would be considered excellent, and would mean that you have a below average risk of cardiovascular disease.

 American Heart Association Guidelines